airvlab/GCABench/README.md

-# Grasp with Complex Trajectory Benchmark
+# GCA-Bench: Beyond Visual Grasping: Benchmarking Complex Grasping from Detection to Execution

 This repository provides a benchmark and toolkit for collecting and evaluating robotic grasping demonstrations with complex trajectories using **Isaac Lab**.